 - About 80 percent of women experience indigestion at some point during their pregnancy.
 You might feel full, sick, and nauseous or feel the need to burp.
 Indigestion in pregnancy is generally trigged by the hormone progesterone, which relaxes every muscle in your body including those in your stomach.
 Indigestion in later pregnancy can be caused by the growing womb pressing on your stomach.
 To help ease the discomfort caused by indigestion, you can try making changes to your diet and lifestyle.
 There are also over-the-counter medicines that are safe to take in pregnancy but be sure to consult with your healthcare provider before you take any antacids or other remedies.

-- This is also a common condition during pregnancy, with over half of all expectant moms experiencing some form of backache.
+- This is also a common pregnancy condition, with over half of all expectant moms experiencing some form of backache.
 One of the main causes of backache is weight gain, most of which ends up distributed mainly around the tummy, changing your center of gravity and causing you to over-arch your lower back or round your upper back to compensate.
 Another cause for backache is the pregnancy hormone relaxin, which relaxes the ligaments throughout your body, helping your pelvis expand to create more room for your baby.
 There are many things you can do to avoid backache such as not lifting heavy objects, wearing flat shoes, sitting with your back straight and well supported, and making sure you get enough rest.

 - Because of the physiological changes your body is undergoing, one of which is an increased breathing rate (did you know you are inhaling 30% to 40% more air when pregnant?!), you are more susceptible to hiccups, especially in the first trimester.
 Wait them out, they will pass!